raditya1710/book-list/README.md

-# book-list
-this is a fork from github.com/StephenGrider/ReduxSimpleStarter
+This is a fork from github.com/StephenGrider/ReduxSimpleStarter